 Main & Station is an art space in Parrsboro, NS.
 The top floor of this building is a large apartment for visiting friends, artists, travellers, and volunteers, and views over the Main St and the water.
 The second level is a multi-functional space used as a gallery and for performances, workshops, and studio space.
 The main floor is home to a secondhand bookshop and vegetarian cafe where they host poetry nights, lectures, and musical acts.
 They present the Nonesuch Art of Paper Awards each year.

 Manual Training Collective (MTC) Ten artists work in a congenial environment in practices that include painting, drawing, video, sculpture, multi-media, jewellery, and installation.
-The Collective, which has been in operation for over twelve years, is located at 5557 Cunard Street in Halifax.
+The Collective, which has been in operation for over twelve years, is located in Halifax.

 Maritime Painted Saltbox Fine Art Gallery features the work of artists Tom Alway and Peter Blais.
 Fine Art, Folk Art and one-of-a-kind furniture pieces on two floors in a unique barn setting by the river.